 The last Pip-Boy section is the RADIO, which displays radio signals picked up (it picks them up dynamically) and lets you play them.

-Other gameplay mechanics however are vastly different and game changing, most for the better.
-Take the shooting mechanics for starters; no more clunky shooting like Fallout 3 and New Vegas, and iron sights are of course included since it’s a requirement for first-person shooting nowadays.
-The shooting animations and recoil are excellent and quite realistic and make it more challenging to shoot than other games, although upgrades can help keep recoil in check.
+Fallout 4 of course includes iron sights unlike Fallout 3 it’s a requirement for first-person shooting nowadays.
+The shooting animations and recoil are hugely improved compared to the previous games but aren’t the smoothest.
 There is a hold breath feature when aiming down sniper scopes, like many other games, and this drains AP.
 Sprinting also drains AP.

 Weapons now have a melee attack called “bash” which can be improved by an attached bayonet on certain weapons.
 Another new feature is an auto-leaning system; if you’re pressed up against a wall or flat surface, aiming down the sights causes the player character to lean out.
 A manual leaning system as with other games would have been preferred, but this is better than nothing.

-Speaking of melee attacks, melee combat in general (that is, melee weapons like swords, bats, hammers, pipes, etc) is largely unchanged from Fallout 3, thus still less versatile than New Vegas which is unfortunate.
+Speaking of melee attacks, melee combat in general (that is, melee weapons like swords, bats, hammers, pipes, etc) is largely unchanged from Fallout 3, thus still less versatile than New Vegas, and still clunky, which is unfortunate.
 Power attacks have changed for the worse, being bound to one key which has many other functions bound to it.
 Power attack should obviously be hold attack as with most other games.
 Also, blocking in Fallout 4 is temporary; you can’t hold block, making timing more important.

 Fallout: New Vegas has many special attacks for unarmed and melee characters, which are the result of perks, most of which learned from other characters.
 Fallout 4 has none of that so you’ll only have the same basic melee attacks throughout the entire game.
-Fallout 4’s melee combat is fun but disappointing and shows no advancement.
-All action games need to build off of Dark Messiah: Of Might and Magic’s melee combat, but only a few do (Dishonored and Shadow Warrior).
+All action games with first person melee combat like this need to build off of Dark Messiah: Of Might and Magic’s melee combat.

 Also, weapons are quite unbalanced in this game.
-Many weapons are objectively superior in every regard to others.
+Many weapons are objectively superior in every regard to others, but balance is always a total mess in Bethesda games so this is not unexpected.

 Another change worth noting is that grenade-like items have now been moved to their own key, and no longer have to be manually equipped.
 However we take issue here, because using grenade-like weapons uses the same key as Bash and several other functions.
 This shows that Bethesda chose not to take advantage of keyboards having many keys, and that they designed Fallout 4 primarily for console controllers.
 Still, keyboards are far better than controllers since controllers have this same limitation, but lack hotkeys and are of much lower quality than a good mechanical keyboard.

-The most impressive gameplay overhaul is the crafting/upgrading system, which applies to all weapon types and also all armor types.
+The main new gameplay feature is the crafting and weapon upgrade system.
 The system seems loosely inspired by Misery 2 mod for S.T.A.L.K.E.R.
 Call of Pripyat.
 In both, miscellaneous objects found throughout the world can be used as scrap parts for upgrading weapons and armor (although in Misery 2 it’s used for repairing).
 Each material (different kinds of metal for example, and others like plastic and fiberglass) has a unique look.
 You can customize each and every significant part of a weapon, like a rifle’s muzzle, barrel, sights, receiver, grip, and stock.
-They don’t just create aesthetic changes, they quite realistically affect performance.
+They don’t just create aesthetic changes, they quite realistically affect performance, so this is pretty good to have.

 Some guns can even be modded into accepting a different cartridge type.
 Also, each upgrade leads down a certain path to some extent.
 Certain receiver upgrades can’t be used with certain barrel upgrades for example, but this isn’t common enough to make it feel restricted.
 It only makes it feel realistic, and it is; most of the attributes for weapon upgrades are correct.
-All of this is what gun nuts dreamed of in games.
 Fallout 4 is the first game to really deliver here.
 You can do the same amount of customization for each piece of armor, and you can rename any weapons and armor.
-The result of all this is almost an unlimited amount of weapon and armor variety.
-A dream come true for many of us.

 Speaking of armor, there is a new layered armor system in place, similar to Morrowind.
 So the player can wear certain types of clothing and then place armor over that clothing separately.
 But not all clothing allows for armor to be placed over it unfortunately.
 Such armor is broken down into six pieces; right leg, left leg, right arm, left arm, chest, and head.
 So you can mix and match, in fact you will be mixing and matching and looking like some poor renegade for many hours at the start due to the rarity of good matching equipment.
 Like a real post-apocalyptic wasteland.
 Not all armor and clothing are layered though; we mentioned we’d like more clothing to support this, but also more armor.